kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 type: Details
 ---

-The repository in which you create your own addons must be an HTTPS server with a specific structure so that the Helm Broker can fetch addons from it.
+The repository in which you create your own addons must have a specific structure and be exposed as an HTTPS server so that the Helm Broker can fetch addons from it.
 Your remote addons repository can contain many addons, each one compressed to the `.tgz` format and defined in `index.yaml` files.
 Depending on your needs and preferences, you can create one or more `index.yaml` files to categorize your addons.
 The repository structure looks as follows:

 ```
 sample-addon-repository